 Beth Bernstein is a jewelry historian, jewelry expert and collector of period and modern jewels—a purveyor of all things sparkly.
 She has a romance going on with the legend, language and sentiment behind the pieces.
-Her love for the story has inspired Beth to pen three books, with a fourth one in the works, and to spend the past twenty years as an editor and writer on the subject of jewels-old and new.
-She is a die-hard jewelry fan, so much so that she has designed her own collection throughout the 90s and continues to create bespoke jewels.
+Her love for the story has inspired Beth to pen four books, with a fifth one in the works, and to spend the past twenty years as an editor and writer on the subject of jewels-old and new.
+She is a die-hard jewelry fan, so much so that she has designed her own collection throughout the 90s and continues to create bespoke jewels and work with private clients to procure antique and vintage jewelry

 She owns a comprehensive consulting agency Plan B which provides a roster of services in multiple facets of the jewelry industry.
 These include building, launching and evolving designer brands and retail brick & mortar/online shops and curating designer shows and private collections.